FAQs about the water bottle bylaw which is now in effect as of May 1, 2019

 Who initiated this water bottle bylaw?

 The Environment Committee of the Berkshire Women’s Action Group proposed the article to Great Barrington Annual Town Meeting in June and again in August at a special Town Meeting, 2018.
 Both times, it passed by about a 3:2 margin.
-The committee is comprised of environmentally concerned volunteers.
+The committee is composed of environmentally concerned volunteers.

 What exactly is the bylaw?

 - less pollution of town land and waterways and more enjoyment of them by our citizens and visitors

 - reduced exposure to the harmful chemicals that leach into bottled water

 - more cash in our pockets from the savings

 We will be a model for taking a stand on an important issue and will inspire actions in communities across the nation and around the world.
 Furthermore, this bylaw shows that we as a community will not be tricked by clever marketing, and we are not willing to put convenience and perceived “freedom of choice” ahead of our concerns about the consequences of bottled water.

 Exactly what is and is not included in the bylaw?